inogs/OGSParaviewSuite/OGSPlugins/OGSSpatialStatistics/readme.md

-## OGS Spatial Stats
+## OGS Spatial Statistics

-The **OGS Spatial Stats** filter is able to generate the following nine statistics to any part (or the whole) Mediterranean sea:
+The **OGS Spatial Statistics** filter is able to generate the following nine statistics to any part (or the whole) Mediterranean sea:

 * Mean
 * Standard deviation (std)